Recognising Signs and Stages of Conflict Escalation

-Repeat the issue to the customer or client as they explain it to you.
+Repeat the issue to the customer or colleague as they explain it to you.
 Mirroring will help convey that you have listened, understood, and are ready to take action on their behalf (or help them resolve the issue).

-Preparing for the Inevitable | Handling Conflict Situations
+Preparing for the Inevitable: Handling Conflict Situations

 When tensions grow high, empathetic intervention, strong communication, and the proper training and tools go a long way to resolving conflicts optimally.
 However, in conflict situations, it isn’t always easy to signal for assistance from others.

-Nevertheless, managers can strengthen their team when facing conflict situations by taking prerequisite steps to train and equip workers for success.
+Nevertheless, managers can strengthen their team when facing conflict situations by taking steps to train and equip workers for success.
 Intervention from technology makes this far easier with tools like discreet radio earpieces and discreet panic button security systems.
 These tools enable employees to signal when they need help or information, strengthening a business as a whole.